Introduction to Profile Tracing Test

 The change in concentration from the initial moment

-PTTs not only allow to identify flow zones, but also to quantify them.
-With multiple profiles in a single hole, and a regional piezometric map, it is possible to calculate Darcy flow, apparent discharge and hydraulic conductivity at any desired location along the profile.
-This technique is much more accurate than a plug test profile and more useful than a flowmeter profile, because only natural flow is considered (untrapped water).
-Figure 4 illustrates the Darcy flow, flow (Q) and conductivity profiles from the results derived from Figure 2.
-Note that only the upper part of the flow has been characterized, as no flow has had place in the lower area.
+PTTs not only help identify flow zones but also quantify them.
+With multiple profiles in a single borehole and a regional piezometric map, it is possible to calculate Darcy flux, apparent discharge, and hydraulic conductivity at any desired location along the profile.
+This technique is far more accurate than a plug test profile and more useful than a flowmeter profile, as it only accounts for natural flow (untrapped water).

 Flow rate, Darcy flow and hydraulic conductivity at the top of the hole.